woman sitting on chair in front of table white reading book

 Weekly Classes

 We are excited to have a class for each of the Phases of Learning.
 Classes are taught by two parent "mentors."
-The classes that are taught this first year of LTWA will depend on the parents that are teaching.
-While we will be providing ideas and curricula, parents that are leading classes can “make it their own.”
-Our preliminary plans for classes include:
+These classes include:

 Core (ages 5-8): "Fall in Love with Numbers", a class written by Celeste Smith.
 This follows the book, A Beginner's Guide to Constructing the Universe: Mathematical Archetypes of Nature, Art, and Science, by Michael S. Schneider.
 Each week will focus on a different number (0-10) and how that number, and the symbology related to it, is found throughout our everyday world.